Reid’s Rituals of Great Boards: The 8 strategic tools used by top companies

 The strongest relationships I’ve built with other board members have been founded in approach #4.
 For example, in 2012 I wrote an

-about my relationship with my friend and fellow board member Mark Pincus:
+in strategy+business about my relationship with my friend and fellow board member Mark Pincus:

 Some years ago, I formed a partnership with Mark Pincus (now Chairman of the game company Zynga) to buy a social networking patent called Six Degrees.
 About a year after that, I was presented with the extraordinary opportunity to invest in Facebook.
 My initial response, like that of any intelligent investor, was to make the entire investment personally.
 But on reflection, I realized that given my relationship with Mark, the right thing to do was to give him the option of taking half of it.
 Mark and I had no agreement to bring each other any investments.
 But because of our collaboration on Six Degrees, we were implicitly allied across our shared professional interest in social networking companies.
 I felt the only honorable thing I could possibly do in that circumstance was to present the opportunity to Mark.